Daily Esports will occasionally publish reviews on products on a serious 10 point scale, as well as informally about a team’s performance.

 By nature, reviews are a subjective beast.
 They are based on our own individual opinions, and that may not reflect your exact feelings on a game.
 Best rest assured, we strive for accuracy, and we will do our best to convey why a game made us feel a certain way.
 It is also our policy to review what’s in the game, and not promises of what may come.
 We often may speculate on future features or facets of a game through the course of a review, but it will not affect the score.

-Let me stress that although we do speak to PR on occasion to obtain advance review copies for games, we do not collude with them, any sponsors, or advertising agencies on anything regarding reviews or scores.
+Let me stress that although we do speak to PR on occasion to obtain advance review copies for games, we do not collude with them, any patrons, or advertising agencies on anything regarding reviews or scores.
 Our review team is completely and utterly isolated from the ad team.
 I have no idea how they conduct their business, and I’d like to keep it that way.

 Our Reviews scale